10 Budget Saving Wedding Tips

 If you are a little sew savvy, make some simple styled dresses yourself.
 I’ve had a few brides do this and they were great.
 Or get a relative or friend to help out.

-Look for a second hand dress, either a hand-me-down, or go to Savers/Red Cross.
+Look for a second hand dress, either a hand-me-down, or go to Savers/Red Cross/Thrift store.
 Nowadays they sell a lot of brand new dresses donated by dress shops who need to make room for new stock.
 There are also many wedding buy and swap facebook pages where you can get second hand stuff at far cheaper prices.

 Go shopping in the stock take end/beginning of year sales.
 I got a stunning dress for just $250!!